Call AFC's Education Helpline

 Guides & Resources

-- AFC’s Guide to Special Education (also available in Spanish) explains the variety of supports and services available for students with disabilities, the process for obtaining evaluations and developing an IEP, and the rights of parents and students in New York City.
+- AFC’s Guide to Special Education (also available in Spanish and Bengali) explains the variety of supports and services available for students with disabilities, the process for obtaining evaluations and developing an IEP, and the rights of parents and students in New York City.

 - AFC’s Guide to Impartial Hearings (also available in Spanish) explains the impartial hearing process and important state regulations in easy-to-understand language.